airportyh/jspec/README.txt

   * Evalute or load any number of suites
   * Several helpful formatters
   * Custom formatters
+  * Evaluation contexts for providing helper methods and properties
   * Allows parens to be optional when using matchers ('foobar'.should_include 'foo')
   * Extremely simple matcher declaration